 From the highly anticipated The Handmaid's Tale sequel to the book that rocked the #MeToo movement to the best in Greek mythology and hilariously LOL-worthy memoirs, we've handpicked the very best in literature to bookend a literary decade.

 Here are 21 of our favorites below.

 In the house of Helios, god of the sun and mightiest of the Titans, a daughter is born.
-But Circe is a strange child--not powerful, like her father, nor viciously alluring like her mother.
-Turning to the world of mortals for companionship, she discovers that she does possess power--the power of witchcraft, which can transform rivals into monsters and menace the gods themselves.
-A bold and subversive retelling of the goddess's story, this #1 New York Times bestseller is both epic and intimate in its scope, recasting the most infamous female figure from the Odyssey as a hero in her own right.
+But Circe is a strange child—not powerful, like her father, nor viciously alluring like her mother.
+Turning to the world of mortals for companionship, she discovers that she does possess power—the power of witchcraft, which can transform rivals into monsters and menace the gods themselves.
+A bold and subversive retelling of the goddess's story, this No. 1 New York Times bestseller is both epic and intimate in its scope, recasting the most infamous female figure from the Odyssey as a hero in her own right.

 Trick Mirror is an enlightening, unforgettable trip through the river of self-delusion that surges just beneath the surface of our lives.
 This is a book about the incentives that shape us, and about how hard it is to see ourselves clearly through a culture that revolves around the self.

 On Earth We're Briefly Gorgeous by Ocean Vuong

 On Earth We're Briefly Gorgeous is a letter from a son to a mother who cannot read.
 Written when the speaker, Little Dog, is in his late twenties, the letter unearths a family's history that began before he was born—a history whose epicenter is rooted in Vietnam—and serves as a doorway into parts of his life his mother has never known, all of it leading to an unforgettable revelation.